Enrolling in high school

 - any family law or other relevant court orders, if applicable

-- proof of residential address.
+- proof of the student’s residential address.

 Overseas and non-permanent residents